 Raiza Biza – Day & Night EP

 Raiza Biza is one of the most talented rappers in the country at the moment.
-He has grown his reputation predominantly on the Auckland live circuit within the alternative hip hop community, and after two albums this EP sees him at his creative best.
+He has grown his reputation predominantly on the Auckland live circuit within the alternative hip-hop community, and after two albums this EP sees him at his creative best.
 The slickness of his production and his raw vocals should see him reach a wider audience, especially if he continues to release material of this quality.

 This could arguably go down as the cleverest release of 2016.
-Produced and mixed by a young Portsmouth producer by the name of Seanh, this outstanding mash up of Sade and MF Doom is sexy as hell.
+Produced and mixed by a young Portsmouth producer by the name of Seanh, this outstanding mash-up of Sade and MF Doom is sexy as hell.
 It has the listener transfixed from the first beat, while the seamlessness of the production means for all intents and purposes this could be a lost Sade album.
 So, so good in so many ways that I am surprised a Sade/Doom mix of this quality has not been done before.

 Soft Hair – Soft Hair

 Although this is technically an album, it’s length means I am calling it a de facto EP.
 This is the first release out of the collaboration between Connan Mockasin and LA Priest and it is a beauty.
 From the trippy pop of “Relaxed Lizard” and “Lying Has To Stop” to the experimentation of “A Good Sign”, Mockasin and Priest gave the listener a very eclectic first up effort.
-The well made music videos that came out with the release also injected a bit of shock value to the songs, if they weren’t slightly shocking already.
-Whether this project is a one off or not, you can’t deny that Conan Mockasin ever fails to let the listener down in terms of releasing interesting and unsuspecting collections of songs.
+The well made music videos that came out with the release also injected a bit of shock value to the songs if they weren’t slightly shocking already.
+Whether this project is a one-off or not, you can’t deny that Conan Mockasin ever fails to let the listener down in terms of releasing interesting and unsuspecting collections of songs.

 Yukon Era – Consume & Scratch EP

 One of the leading lights in alternative rock in New Zealand, Yukon Era have shown with their second EP “Consume & Scratch” that they intend to be around for a long time.
-The guys are still only teenagers, but already they are selling out gigs round Auckland, storming the alternative airwaves, and playing Laneway in January.
+The guys are still only teenagers, but already they are selling out gigs around Auckland, storming the alternative airwaves, and playing Laneway in January.
 This is quality rock in an age where quality rock is often hard to come by.